auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 should apply to this variant with minimal need for revision.

-Each super-round consists of 128 modified bcrypt rounds, except for the first super-round which consists of 1-128 bcrypt rounds.
+Each super-round consists of 128 modified bcrypt rounds, except for the first super-round which consists of 1-128 rounds.
 These modified rounds are modelled very closely on the original bcrypt.
 For example, compare an original bcrypt round on top with the modified round on bottom:

     S = (blowfish state, a bytestring of length 4168)